smastrom/notivue/README.md

 _Create your own theme with a breeze_

 **🌀 Promise API**
-_Update peding notifications with ease_
+_Update pending notifications with ease_

 **🧩 Custom Components API**
 _Use your own components while Notsy handles the rest_